Through all of my travels, Sevilla is still my favorite place.

 - El contenedor (heard its so good)

-- Mariatrifulca – beautiful restaurant on the Guadalquivir
+- Mariatrifulca (beautiful restaurant that overlooks the river)

 - Hotel Inglaterra